Analytic AC conductivities from holography: Discussion

 \section{Discussion}

-We have obtained analytic solutions of the AC conductivity at arbitrary frequency and temperature from the planar Schwarzschild-AdS$_5$ black hole and a dilatonic system related to STU supergravity in AdS$_4$ with momentum dissipation.
-With the analytic solutions at hand, we study the analyticity properties of the Green's function, especially how the poles move as the temperature varies.
+We have obtained analytic solutions of the AC conductivity at arbitrary frequency and temperature from the planar Schwarzschild-AdS$_5$ black hole and dilatonic black holes with momentum dissipation.
+In the extremal limit, these black hole solutions have distinctive IR geometries characterizing low energy properties of the dual condensed matter systems.
+With the analytic solutions in hand, we study analyticity properties of the Green's function, especially how the poles move in the complex $\omega$-plane move as the temperature varies.
 Typically, branch cuts emerge when the extremal limit is approached.
-The real part of the conductivity can have a delta function at $\omega=0$ and a hard gap, depending on the parameters.
-The system may describe insulators, conductors, or superconductors.
+At zero temperature, the real part of the conductivity can have a delta function at $\omega=0$ and a hard gap.
+The ground states have rich properties, depending on the parameters $a$ (momentum dissipation), $b$ (scalar field), and $\alpha$ (potential).
+Ground state properties of the AdS$_4$ dilatonic system are summarized in Table~\ref{tab:GS}.

-A number of aspects need more study in the future. (i) We have not explored the full parameter space for the dilatonic model in AdS$_4$.
-It may shed some light on understanding strongly correlated materials. (ii) The 1-charge black hole in AdS$_4$ can also give a solution for conductivity in terms of the Heun function, but the result is more involved. (iii) It is unclear that how the strongly coupled result relates to the weakly coupled result as we tune the coupling constant \cite{Hartnoll:2005ju}.
+A number of aspects need more study in the future. (i) We have not explored the full parameter space for the dilatonic models in AdS$_4$ and AdS$_5$.
+It may shed some light on understanding strongly correlated materials. (ii) The 2-charge black hole in AdS$_5$ and the 3-charge black hole in AdS$_4$ are also called the Gubser-Rocha model \cite{Gubser:2009qt} and have been intensely studied.
+Other black holes in STU supergravity also have distinctive and interesting properties. (iii) How does the strongly coupled result relate to the weakly coupled result as we tune the coupling constant \cite{Hartnoll:2005ju,Grozdanov:2018gfx}?
 It would be interesting to make a comparison between the correlators calculated by AdS/CFT and field theory techniques.

-JR thanks Christopher Herzog, Elias Kiritsis, and Li Li for helpful discussions.
-This work was supported in part by the NSF of China under Grant No. 41030001.